vzsca/v-bot/README.md

 [**➜ Add v-bot to your server**](https://discord.com/oauth2/authorize?client_id=1335588735794024499)

 > **PS:** v-bot may not be hosted 24/7 and may be offline for an undetermined period of time.
+Only public commands will be available.

 ## ✨ Features